jennyrhee/jennyrhee.github.io/resume.md

 _Technologies used: Python, T-SQL, Microsoft SQL Server_

 **Great Lakes Summer Fellow** - University of Michigan, Ann Arbor, MI <span style="float: right; ">May to Aug 2018</span>
+• Proposal for data management improvements for 15 stations and buoys in the Great Lakes.
+Data were in inconsistent formats and units over time and between stations, ranged over a decade, and stored as flat text files on a server.
 • Analyzed real-time data from 15 stations and buoys in the Great Lakes, their formats, and documentation
 • Developed a data processing script to normalize historical time-series data into a database
 • Designed and implemented a time-series database to manage historical and real-time streaming data from the Great Lakes
 _Technologies used: Python, TimescaleDB_

 **NSF REU Fellow** - Dauphin Island Sea Lab, Dauphin Island, AL <span style="float: right; ">May to Aug 2017</span>
+• Collaboration with a physical oceanographer and biological oceanographer to design an experiment using existing data that had yet to be analyzed.
 • Processed, sanitized, and compiled several  years (2009-2012) of CTD data from 15 stations
 • Calculated Model-I linear regressions and statistics to make conclusions about the Mobile Bay to shelf transect
+• Won 1st place in the REU poster symposium, awarding full funding to present research at Ocean Sciences Meeting in Portland, OR.
 _Technologies used: MATLAB, SeaBird SBE Data Processing, Excel_

 ### SKILLS
 **Languages**: Python (NumPy, pandas, matplotlib, seaborn), MATLAB, Java, SQL
 **Tools**: Git, Microsoft SQL Server, VS Code
-**Technical skills**: Machine learning (scikit-learn), NLP (NLTK), time series (statsmodels), experimental design, statistics
+**Technical skills**: Machine learning (scikit-learn), experimental design, statistics, NLP (NLTK), time series (statsmodels)

 ### EDUCATION
 Springboard
 **Data Science Career Track, Certification**, July 2019 to present
-• 6 month intensive course in data science, machine learning, Python, SQL, and Spark _Estimated completion: November 2019_
+• 6 month intensive course in data analytics, data visualization, machine learning, Python, SQL, and Spark _Estimated completion: November 2019_

 University of Louisiana at Lafayette